step crypto jws verify

 For examples, see step help crypto jws.

-- The key to use to verify the JWS.
-The
+file containing the key with which to verify the JWS.

 The KID argument is a case-sensitive string.
 If the input JWS has a "kid"

 member its value must match